biancarichard564-pixel/geodev-lab-project/data_note.md.md

 -Study area:Imo state East, extracted from GRID3 state boundary

--All Layer clipped to study area, then reprojected to EPSH:32632(UTM 32N)
+-All Layer clipped to study area, then reprojected to EPSG:32632(UTM 32N) Note : i choose it because

+a.
+EPSG:32632 is a Universal Transverse Mercator projection.

+b.When you calculate area in QGIS, using EPSG:4326 (degrees) will give distorted results.
+Reprojecting to EPSG:32632 ensures your area is measured in square meters, which you can then convert to km².

 -Area check: Imo State East 5,101 km²,matches published figure